Turטור

 Toledo (Castile) · 1335

 Yaakov ben Asher, known as the Ba'al HaTurim ('Master of the Rows'), was a leading medieval Ashkenazi halakhic authority and biblical exegete who flourished in the 13th–14th centuries.
 Son of the Rosh (Rabbi Asher ben Yechiel), he inherited his father's legal brilliance and expanded upon it with systematic creativity.
-Working in Krakow, Yaakov synthesized Talmudic reasoning with the accumulated rulings of Spanish and Franco-German authorities into his monumental work, the Tur—a structured code organized by subject matter that became the foundational template for later Jewish law.
+Working in Toledo, Yaakov synthesized Talmudic reasoning with the accumulated rulings of Spanish and Franco-German authorities into his monumental work, the Tur—a structured code organized by subject matter that became the foundational template for later Jewish law.
 His biblical commentary, also called Tur, displays mystical sensitivity and numerical exegesis alongside plain sense interpretation.
-Though he lived in relative modernity (post-medieval), his work became canonical for all subsequent generations of halakhists and remains studied in yeshivot worldwide.
+His work became canonical for all subsequent generations of halakhists and remains studied in yeshivot worldwide.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →